PovertyAction/github-training/GitHub User Guide.md

 ![Create a repository](/img/new_repo.png)

 You can now create a name for your repository and write a short description.
 The default option is that your repository is publicly available to be accessed, while working with private repositories requires a paid GitHub account.
-You have the option to make a readme file describing your repository (recommended), have GitHub ignore certain types of files, and add a license.
+You have the option to make a ReadMe file describing your repository (recommended), have GitHub ignore certain types of files, and add a license.
 When done, click on "Create repository."

 Using GitHub
 ------------